arrow-kt/arrow-website/content/learn/design/effects-contexts.md

 fun User.saveInDb() { ... }
 ```

 and inject the values by simply nesting the calls to `db` and `stdoutLogger`.
+Note that sometimes you need a more powerful `with` function than the one provided by the standard library, like [this one](https://gist.github.com/carbaj03/4ebd0f8da17c351d4235e1bedd9a36b5), which admits subtyping within contexts.

 ## Contexts, effects, algebras